LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

 =============

 In MonoDevelop, go to project :repsrc:`print_first_file`.
+Right click on the project in the Solution pad, and select Open Containing Folder.
-If you open a directory window and drill down two folders to :file:`bin/Debug`, you should find a copy of the ``sample.txt`` that we stored there.
+Drill down two folders to :file:`bin/Debug`.
+You should find a copy of the ``sample.txt`` that we stored there.
 You can open it and look at it if you like.

 Run the example program